UT-Austin-RPL/TRILL/README.md

 ## Introduction

 This is a script for getting controller input from and streaming stereoscopic video to a VR headset, built with OpenVR.
+We recommend running this on a separate GPU machine dedicated to the VR interface, rather than on the machine running the TRILL simulation environments, though it is optional.

 Developed for teleoperation of robots, the script reports the 6-DOF poses of left and right controllers as well as additional buttons for locomotion and gripper control.
 In addition, stereoscopic images are streamed and displayed on the VR headset to create depth perception for the wearer.